YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 #### 1.4.2. time centric reporting
 As an issues-manager
-In order to be able to report the issues data for a certain day I wanto to be able to perform all the features of the issue-tracker on that specific day regardless whether it is today , in the past or in the future
+In order to be able to report the issues data for for a certain term - day,week,month,year,quinquennial or decade I wanto to be able to perform all the features of the issue-tracker on that specific day regardless whether it is today , in the past or in the future

     bash src/bash/issue-tracker/issue-tracker.sh -a increase-date -d yesterday